Skip to main content

 Great Barrier Reef fast facts

-• The Great Barrier Reef is the world's largest coral reef system, spanning over 2,300 kilometers (1,400 miles) along the northeast coast of Australia.
+- the world's largest coral reef system, spanning more than 2,300 kilometres (1,400 miles) along the northeast coast of Australia, and covering 344, 400 square kilometres (133,000 square miles) in area.

-• The Great Barrier Reef is home to more than 1,500 species of fish, 600 species of hard and soft corals, and thousands of other marine creatures, including dugongs, whales, sea turtles, and sharks.
+- home to more than 1,500 species of fish, 600 species of hard and soft corals, and thousands of other marine creatures, including dugongs, whales, sea turtles, and sharks.

-• The Great Barrier Reef is estimated to be between 6,000 and 8,000 years old, making it a relatively young ecosystem in geological terms.
+estimated to be between 6,000 and 8,000 years old, making it a relatively young ecosystem in geological terms.

-• The Great Barrier Reef is not just a natural wonder but also an economic one, generating more than $6 billion annually in tourism revenue for Australia and supporting over 64,000 jobs.
+not just a natural wonder but also an economic one, generating more than $6 billion annually in tourism revenue for Australia and supporting more than 64,000 jobs. - under threat from climate change, including rising sea temperatures and ocean acidification, as well as pollution, overfishing, and other human activities.

-• Click here for more Reef facts
+Click here for more Reef facts.

 The Reef Authority